History of Florida Gators football: Early history (1906–1959)

 The 1910s saw the newly-named Gators face many of their current rivals and regular opponents for the first time.
 The 1911 Gators, captained by center Neal "Bo Gator" Storter, tied the South Carolina Gamecocks and defeated the Citadel Bulldogs, Clemson and the College of Charleston (the self-proclaimed "champions of South Carolina"), finishing the season with a 5–0–1 record—the Gators' only undefeated football season.
 Earle "Dummy" Taylor, the only five-letter winner in team history, scored 49 of the season's 84 points (including a school-record eight field goals).
 Before the 1912 season Florida joined the Southern Intercollegiate Athletic Association (SIAA), the first southern athletics conference, and began the season by facing the Auburn Tigers for the first time.
 Florida posted a 5–2–1 record, including South Carolina's first defeat.
 After the season, the team played its first post-season game: the Bacardi Bowl in Havana, Cuba, a two-game series against two Cuban athletic clubs.
 During the first quarter of the second game Pyle and his team left, alleging that the Cuban team persisted in playing by the old rules, and the coach was arrested for violating a Cuban law prohibiting a game's suspension after money was charged.
-When his trial was delayed, Pyle and the Gators quickly left the island and he was branded a "fugitive from justice."
-The 1913 Gators began the season by defeating Southern 144–0, the widest margin of victory in program history.
+When his trial was delayed, Pyle and the Gators quickly left the island and he was branded a "fugitive from justice".
+The 1913 Gators began the season by defeating Southern College 144–0, the widest margin of victory in program history.
 The following week, the future SIAA champion Auburn Tigers beat the Gators 55–0.
 Florida finished the see-saw season with a 4–3 record, and Pyle left to become athletic director of West Virginia.
 In C. J. McCoy's first season, 1914, the team posted a much-improved 5–2 record.
 Unlike the previous season, the Gators played respectably against Auburn despite a 20–0 loss.
 The following year, McCoy also became the school's first basketball coach.
 The 1915 Gators played the Georgia Bulldogs and Tulane for the first time.
 Led by quarterback Rammy Ramsdell, UF's first scholarship athlete, Florida defeated Tulane 14–7.
 In pouring rain, "Rammy" scored the winning touchdown; he also scored a school-record four touchdowns against Mercer.
 McCoy felt he had the makings of a great Gators squad in 1916, compiling the most ambitious and difficult Gators football schedule to date.
 The team, captained by Rex Farrior, faced the Alabama Crimson Tide and Tennessee Volunteers for the first time.
 The ill-fated 1916 team lost every game, faced multiple transfers, began the season with an injury to Ramsdell and ended it with one to Farrior.
 The Gators were shut out in all but the last game, a 14–3 loss to Indiana.